peak-gao/code-notes/js-basics-short-notes.md

     - Let's just say, for simplicity's sake, that any snippet of JavaScript has to be compiled before (usually right before!) it's executed
         - So, the JS compiler will take the program var a = 2; and compile it first, and then be ready to execute it, usually right away
 ### Understanding Scope
-this section is extensive so read about it [here](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch1.md) if you need to
+this section is extensive so read about it [here](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch1.md)
 ### Nested Scope
 - Scope is a set of rules for looking up variables by their identifier name
-    - There's usually more than one Scope to consider, however
+    - There's usually more than one Scope to consider
 - Scope is the set of rules that determines where and how a variable (identifier) can be looked-up
-    - This look-up may be for the purposes of assigning to the variable, which is an LHS (left-hand-side) reference, or it may be for the purposes of retrieving its value, which is an RHS (right-hand-side) reference
-    - LHS references result from assignment operations.
-Scope-related assignments can occur either with the = operator or by passing arguments to (assign to) function parameters
 - Just as a block or function is nested inside another block or function, scopes are nested inside other scopes
     - So, if a variable cannot be found in the immediate scope, Engine consults the next outer containing scope, continuing until found or until the outermost (aka, global) scope has been reached
         ```